 Solution for Blocking Pre-Bought Accounts?

 Unfortunately, fraudster marketplaces are like the mythical hydra – cut one head and two more grow back.
 So not much you can do from that side.
 However, spotting when an account is passed to another user is possible using device fingerprinting and IP lookup tools.
-These are all account monitoring methods that you can read about in our guide to account takeovers.

 3. They Spoof Their Configurations